joekerch/MECH105/LU Factorization/README.md

-luFactor is a function that performs LU Factorization on an inputed square matrix of coeffecients. luFactor derives matrices L, U and P such that [P]*[A]=[L]*[U].
+luFactor is a function that performs LU decomposition on an inputed square matrix of coeffecients with pivoting. luFactor derives matrices L, U and P such that [P]*[A]=[L]*[U].

 Inputs: